Turbo Takeaways

 “There are so many great programs for seniors, and many seniors don't know about them,” shares Teresa Dodson, a financial expert and the founder of Greenbacks Consulting.
 “Help the seniors in your life look at these options and change their quality of life,” she encourages.

-Financial help for seniors on Social Security is available through multiple programs.
-It's important to check the eligibility requirements of each program you’re interested in.
-Most government programs are designed for low-income senior citizens.
+Financial help for seniors on Social Security is available through multiple sources.
+However, it's important to check the eligibility requirements of each program you’re interested in.
+Most government programs are designed for senior citizens with low incomes.

 Financial assistance for seniors is only available to legal U.S. residents.
-You’ll typically have to be at least 55 years old to qualify for most programs.
+Most programs also require you to be at least 55 years old.

 Your monthly income must fall within the program’s specified income limits to qualify.
 Additionally, some programs are designed for older adults with disabilities or specific medical conditions, so there may be other eligibility criteria you must satisfy.